End of Life Care for Patients with Disorders of Consciousness

 1. Identify the reasons why the collection of statistics for patients with Disorders of Consciousness is challenging.

-2. Explain the importance of this research in the care of patients with Disorders of Consciousness.
+2. Explain the importance of this research in caring for patients with Disorders of Consciousness.

 Conclusion

 Disorders of Consciousness involve conditions impacting a patient’s awareness and wakefulness.
-The disorders of coma, vegetative state, and minimally conscious state are results of brain damage or a brain injury.
+The disorders of coma, vegetative state, and minimally conscious state are results of brain damage or injury.
 DoCs are very complex, and providing care and treatment for the patient with DoC is a challenging job for all involved.
-There are challenges presented throughout the entire process which include assessment, diagnosis, prognosis, care, and recovery.
+Challenges are presented throughout the entire process, which includes assessment, diagnosis, prognosis, care, and recovery.

-Collaboration of a multidisciplinary team is required to provide current, relevant, and effective treatments.
-This must also be accompanied by increasing awareness and education on DoC for those providing care for these patients and families.
+A multidisciplinary team is required to collaborate to provide current, relevant, and effective treatments.
+This must also be accompanied by increasing awareness and education on DoC for those providing care for these patients and their families.
 It is encouraging that there is an increasing number of studies related to the advancements of neuroimaging technologies and pharmacological therapies related to the DoC.

 Ask yourself...